1 min read

 Red vs Near-Infrared

-Our panels emit both wavelengths, and they do different things.
+Our panels emit both wavelengths.

 What the Research Shows